 The New York Advantage

 Besides the faculty, the single greatest facility at a Columbia student’s disposal is without doubt the City of New York.
 Within easy reach by walking, bus, subway, or taxi, New York’s broad range of social, cultural, and business communities offer an unparalleled opportunity for students to expand their horizons or deepen their understanding of almost any human endeavor imaginable.
-With art from small Chelsea galleries to major museums; music from Harlem jazz clubs to the Metropolitan Opera; theater from performance art in the East Village to musicals on Broadway; food from around the world, from South America to Asia, from Colombia arepas to Cantonese dim sum; and sports from baseball and basketball, to tennis and hockey, New York is the crossroads of the world.
+With art from small Chelsea galleries to major museums; music from Harlem jazz clubs to the Metropolitan Opera; theater from performance art in the East Village to musicals on Broadway; food from around the world; and every sport imaginable, New York is the crossroads of the world.